mahdi-eth/Encryption-Webapp/README.md

 ## Encryption App
 A web application for encrypting and decrypting text using a user-provided key.
+This is a web app built as the final project for Harvard's CS50x course.
+The app allows users to encrypt and decrypt messages with any numerical key.
+The encryption algorithm uses the ASCII table to shift the character codes, and the decryption algorithm reverses the process.
+Check out the demo [here](https://youtu.be/S8nyX5MDoDk).

 ## Technologies Used
 Frontend: React, Tailwind